victormours/postmod/doc/basic_crud.md

 If you've used Rails before, you're going to feel right at home with how Postmod interacts with the database.

 In this tutorial, you'll learn to create a simple todolist app, which is going to be usable only from the console at first.
 In the second half of the tutorial, we'll see how to port that application to make it available as an api, and then as a web app.

+For an overview of Postmod, take a look at the Getting started tutorial.

 Prereqs